rocq-prover/platform-docs/README.md

 ### License

-The Coq Platform Docs (in particular, all the text in tutorials and how-to guides) by *The Coq Platform Docs authors* are licensed under Creative Commons Attribution 4.0 International.
+The Rocq Platform Docs (in particular, all the text in tutorials and how-to guides) by *The Rocq Platform Docs authors* are licensed under Creative Commons Attribution 4.0 International.
 > [!NOTE]
 > Code snippets from tutorials and how-to guides can be reused unencumbered.